elliehoward/Self-Guided-Exploration-Tutorial/README.md

 Do you even CSS, bro?
 <br>
 <br>
-I mean, DAMN, SASS === SIQ.
+I mean, DAMN.
+SASS === SIQ.
 I can feel it's SASSyness flowing through my veins.
 Can you tell?
 Maybe it's time for a beer...

 ##References: